Print this role profile

 A technical architect does not work in isolation.
 They will work as part of a team of architects who look at enterprise architecture, solutions architecture and security architecture.
 All architects work closely with key stakeholders from the business to ensure that the needs of the business are being met by the architecture teams.

-A technical architect exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A technical architect exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the technical architect has level 5 capabilities, i.e. ensures and advises on the skills outlined below.